Global group laws and equivariant bordism rings: Real bordism

 \subsubsection{Relation to real oriented $A$-ring spectra}

 Some words are in order on how this story relates to real orientations at a fixed group $A$.
-Let $\U^{\R}_A$ denote a complete real $A$-universe, i.e., a sum of countable infinitely many copies of each character $V\in A^*$, and $\R P(\U^{\R}_A)$ its real projective space.
+For this we recall the notion of a real orientation of an $A$-ring spectrum.
+Let $\U^{\R}_A$ denote a complete real $A$-universe, i.e., a sum of countable infinitely many copies of each character $V\in A^*$.
+Let $\R P(\U^{\R}_A)$ be its real projective space.
 The tautological line bundle $\gamma$ over $\R P(\U^{\R}_A)$ is universal among all line bundles in $A$-spaces.
 The Thom space of $\gamma$ is again $A$-homeomorphic to $\R P(\U^{\R}_A)$.
 Now recall (see \cite[Definition 4.1]{CGK00} or \cite[Definition 9.5]{Gre01} for the complex case) that a real orientation of a commutative $A$-homotopy-ring spectrum $Y$ is a class $t^{(A)}\in Y^1(\R P(\U^{\R}_A))$ whose restriction to $Y^1(\R P(\epsilon \oplus V))$ for a character $V\in A^*$ is given by

 Here, the condition that the restriction of $t^{(A)}$ to $Y^1(\R P(\epsilon \oplus V))$ is a unit is again meant in the $RO(A)$-graded sense, identifying $\R P(\epsilon \oplus V)$ with $S^V$ by sending $v\in V$ to $[1: v]$ and $\infty$ to $[0: 1]$.
 Our definition differs slightly from the one given in \cite{CGK00} in that they allow the restriction to the trivial sphere $S^1$ to be an arbitrary unit, not necessarily the element $1$.